 Source: AECOM Calculations.
+Note that figures may not sum due to rounding.

-- 7.3.2 Table 7-1 shows up to 2031 there is an additional net requirement for between 10,600sqm and 16,800sqm office floorspace within Uttlesford.
-The medium growth scenario is an additional requirement for 16,600sqm, which equates to an average increase of around 1,100sqm per annum54. - 7.3.3 As outlined in Table 4-12, existing permissions have the potential to increase the quantity of office (B1a/b) floorspace by approximately 11,100sqm.
-Comparison with Table 7-1 indicates that should these existing permissions be realised, the net additional floorspace would deliver a significant proportion of the net additional requirement over the plan period under the medium and high growth scenarios and exceed the net requirement under the baseline scenario. - 7.3.4 The potential loss of B1(a) floorspace to alternative uses (predominantly residential) should also be considered however.
+- 7.3.2 Table 7-1 shows up to 2033 there is an additional net requirement for between 12,900sqm and 21,100sqm office floorspace within Uttlesford.
+The medium growth scenario is an additional requirement for 21,000sqm, which equates to an average increase of around 1,200sqm per annum. - 7.3.3 As outlined in Table 4-12, existing permissions have the potential to increase the quantity of office (B1a/b) floorspace by approximately 11,100sqm.
+Comparison with Table 7-1 indicates that should these existing permissions be realised, the net additional floorspace would deliver a significant proportion of the net additional requirement over the plan period under all scenarios. - 7.3.4 The potential loss of B1(a) floorspace to alternative uses (predominantly residential) should also be considered however.
 Table 4-13 indicates that there are currently outstanding permissions for the conversion of B1 uses, which if implemented would result in a net loss of 3,062sqm of B1(a) floorspace.